 There are countless sales metrics or KPIs that sales managers can use to manage sales and performance.
 The ones you choose depend on factors critical to generating revenue for your business.
 A common sentiment among small business owners is that they don’t have time to review every report they’d like.
 Therefore, mastering a few key metrics like the ones in this article offers a wide-ranging overview of their sales activities.

-Freshsales offers several customizable dashboard-style reports designed for showing critical sales metrics and common performance indicators at a glance.
+Freshworks CRM offers several customizable dashboard-style reports designed for showing critical sales metrics and common performance indicators at a glance.
 These reports help improve performance and while making sales management easy.
-To create your own sales dashboard using Freshsales CRM, sign-up here for a free 30-day trial.
+To create your own sales dashboard using Freshworks CRM, sign-up here for a free 30-day trial.